guettli/programming-guidelines/README.md

 I came across this page because I want to install Linux on an external hard disc.

-Unfortunately there seems to be no good English guide how to do this.
+Unfortunately there seemed to be no good English guide how to do this.

-The most solid guide was above link.
-Unfortunately above guide is outdated.
+The most solid guide I found during the first minutes was above link.
+Unfortunately above guide was outdated.

 Grrrrrr.
-Now I need to choose:
+Now I needed to choose:

 * V1: Should I update the outdated german guide?
 It is a wiki editable by everybody.